AaltoSciComp/scicomp-docs/scicomp/practical-git-prs.rst

   applied from web.
 - **commit suggestion** (*): from diff view, you can accept the suggestion and it makes a commit out of it.
-- (*) items can be done in batch from file view, to avoid one mail for every comment.
+- (*) items can be done in batch from file view, to avoid one email for every action.
 - **draft** pull request can't be merged yet.
 There is a Github flag for this, or sometimes people prefix with ``WIP:``.
+- **assign a reviewer**: request people to do the review, instead of waiting for someone to decide themselves.
+- **close**: Reject the change and mark the PR as closed.

 My usual procedure
 ~~~~~~~~~~~~~~~~~~